intelagense/rwxrob/log/2021/02/04/README.md

+## Thursday, February 4, 2021, 9:00:50PM EST <1612490450>

+I'm absolutely losing my cool by how completely frustrating it is watching our state of affairs right now.
+I just watched a dude on Twitch fly around his expensive lab with gadgets everywhere with 1000s of viewers and a very sustainable following.
+Then another guy, with something like 80k subs on YouTube does his first Twitch stream and decides he wants to do cybersecurity, 'cuz that sounds interesting.
+He launches into Linux on TryHackMe, an absolutely horrible resource, and when I suggest it is not the best first resource and that he try the one from the Linux Foundation he takes that will a bit of trepidation.

+It's a fucking up-hill, ongoing battle to counter all the bad information out there.
+People will make their own decisions and I *want* them to learn for themselves and be critical thinkers, but they don't even know what fucking IRC is, or why TryHackMe is absolute shit and when I point these things out I just come off as an asshole.

+I take solace in the fact that there *are* clued in people like Nahamsec who not only has been supportive and been fun to get to know in the community, but chose to raid on Twitch a few times.
+I have to focus on people like him to remind myself that it's not a systemic or generation thing, it's a free will and apathy thing.
+There *are* fucking amazing people out there, that would travel hours to have a beer with given the chance, they are just a lot harder to find.

 ## Thursday, February 4, 2021, 7:17:19PM EST <1612484239>

 Bumped up date time with timezone on screen to `brightwhite` in TMUX